joesan/plant-simulator/README.md

 ## Deployment

-The application is pre-deployed on a Heroku server.
-More details cal be found [here](https://github.com/joesan/plant-simulator/wiki/API-Documentation)
+I have a pre-deployed version on Heroku.
+More details can be found [here!](https://github.com/joesan/plant-simulator/wiki/API-Documentation)

 [[TODO]] Add additional notes about how to deploy this on a live system